 As for the Homosexual sequences[very little amount of Shounen Ai and perhaps a little Shoujo Ai/Yuri, 1-2 Episodes tops], it saddens me deeply to see people dropping Shinsekai Yori because of the same.
-I believe they play a tiny yet essential part in describing the re-casted lives of humans of their time and do not qualify enough for a reason to drop this phenomenal series.
+I believe they play a tiny yet essential part in describing the re-casted lives of humans of their time and do not qualify enough for a reason to drop this series.

 The character designs can be hard to get used to for many, but I've come to realize how much it suits the whole 'Shinsekai' module of the show.
 A1 pictures out stood themselves again in the Backgrounds Dept. The backgrounds are extremely gorgeous to look at; effects and animation are well above mediocre.
 Just wow to all the creatures we encounter other than humans and queerats.
 The color selection fit perfectly and beautifully brings the New World concept to life.
 Indubitably deserves to be watched in 720p or more.

-The characters in their entirety do an excellent job in painting the manufactured mentality and traits native to the people 1000 years from now.
+The characters in their entirety do a great job in painting the manufactured mentality and traits native to the people 1000 years from now.
 You'll doubt their authenticity, their feelings, pity their helpless state and still be able to relate to a degree, for they are at core still humans like us.
 Again, this is something that the viewers should see for themselves. [ Queerats : If you're familiar with Harry Potter franchise, Queerats look similar to Dobby, but more disfigured and fat with further diversities as well.
 Squealer is one of those queerats and plays a significant role in the later half yet main plot of Shinsekai Yori by assuming the personification of 'Resistance' against the atrocities of the Powerful. ]

 Sound- Bravo!
 It blends so well into the setting and environment that I couldn't help being mesmerized by it.
 The BGMs & OSTs were captivating and spot on almost entirely.
 A custom version of ‘Going Home’ [adapted from the second movement of Symphony No. 9 (Dvořák)] featured earlier in Mawaru Penguindrum was used in Shinsekai Yori, and for me it worked magic in the latter.
 I remember watching the first episode again and again just to hear that and the first ED 'Wareta Ringo'.
 Voice actors did an incredible job, I don't know how but Hanazawa Kana-san's voice always gets me.